On the Stability and Gelfand Property of Symmetric Pairs: Cohomology and Stability

-\begin {corollary} Let $r \in S$.
-Then $r$ is a symmetrization of an element in $G$ if and only if the corresponding cohomology class $[r] \in H^1(\theta,G)$ is trivial. \end {corollary}
+\begin {corollary} Let $r \in G^\sigma$.
+Then $r$ is a symmetrization of an element in $G$ if and only if the corresponding cohomology class $[r] \in \HH^1(\theta,G)$ is trivial. \end {corollary}

-According to Lemma \ref {interpretation of cohomology}, $H^1(\theta, G)$ has a natural topology, coming from the topology of $S$ as a closed subvariety of $G$.
-We shall prove that the induced topology on $H^1(\theta, G)$ is discrete.
-Equivalently, the $G$-orbits in $S$ are all open.
-This is a well known result, and will play a central role in our approach to stability.
-In order to prove this, we use the open mapping theorem for the action.
+According to Lemma \ref{lemma: interpretation of cohomology}, $\HH^1(\theta, G)$ has a natural topology, the quotient topology from the projection $G^\sigma \to \HH^1(\theta, G)$.
+We shall prove that the induced topology on $\HH^1(\theta, G)$ is discrete.
+Equivalently, the $G$-orbits in $G^\sigma$ are all open.
+This seem to be a well known result, and will play a central role in our approach to stability.